Cetacean stranding

-Cetacean stranding, commonly known as beaching, is a phenomenon in which whales and dolphins strand themselves on land, usually on a beach.
+Cetacean stranding, commonly known as beaching, is a phenomenon in which whales, dolphins and porpoises strand themselves on land, usually on a beach.
 Beached whales often die due to dehydration, collapsing under their own weight, or drowning when high tide covers the blowhole.
 Cetacean stranding has occurred since before recorded history.

 Several explanations for why cetaceans strand themselves have been proposed, including changes in water temperatures, peculiarities of whales' echolocation in certain surroundings, and geomagnetic disturbances, but none have so far been universally accepted as a definitive reason for the behavior.
 However, a link between the mass beaching of beaked whales and use of mid-frequency active sonar has been found.

 Whales that die due to stranding can subsequently decay and bloat to the point where they can explode, causing gas and their internal organs to fly out.